canonical/is-charms-contributing-guide/CONTRIBUTING.md

 on code bases in that programming language and best practices and standards are difficult to set across the team.

-Any code will be written predominantly in Python.
+Any charm code will be written in Python.
+Contributions to juju will be in Go.

 This means we only have a dependency on contributors knowing one programming language.